 While this area of fish biology has been little studied, it is true that both these statements are false.
 The majority of fish, including goldfish, are indeterminate growers that continue to grow with age as long as environmental conditions allow.
 Though it might seem like your fish has comfortably grown into its tank, it’s actually being stunted due to other factors, including limited space, poor water quality, and in diet.
 However, its organs will grow in relationship to its body.

-How Long Does It Take For A Comet Goldfish To Reach Full Size?
+How Long Does It Take For Them Reach Full Size?